Clinical Trials BC

 Survey enrollment closed April 30, 2017 with 1,000 responses in both French and English.
 Data analysis was completed in March 2018.

-This is problematic for three main reasons:
+Such findings are problematic for three main reasons:

 2. The Canadian Tri-Council Policy Statement clearly states that informing participants of the research results is as important as disseminating results to the research community.